Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Goblinkin.md

 ### Goblinkin in [[Xhorhas]]

-Goblins, hobgoblins, and bugbears are a common sight in [[Xhorhas]], especially around [[Rosohna]]—for it was here that [[Bane]] first created the goblinkin from the noble [[dranassar]].
+Goblins, hobgoblins, and bugbears are a common sight in [[Xhorhas]], especially around [[Rosohna]]—for it was here that [[Bane]] first created the goblinkin from the noble [[Dranassar]].
 The people of the [[Kryn Dynasty]] have made efforts to forge close ties with the goblinkin who have made their home in the region, and have even managed to subvert the curse of strife by the power of [[the Luxon]].
 Any creature reborn into a goblinkin body is born without the curse, and any natural-born goblin born within one hundred miles of a [Luxon beacon](https://www.dndbeyond.com/magic-items/luxon-beacon) is likewise shielded from [[Bane]]’s seed of corruption.

 ### Goblin Racial Traits